Mike Cuenca

 Mike Cuenca is a Cuban-American film director, producer, screenwriter, editor and musician.
 He was born in Westminster, California.
 He began directing in 2008 and has worked on feature films, shorts and music videos.

+Music and podcast work

+Cuenca fronted the Los Angeles post-punk band Dignitary and later recorded with the band Some Daggers Wear Red.

+In 2026, Cuenca became video producer for The American Cinematheque Podcast.